eoscafe/eos-debug/errors.md

 ####Error:
 `Peer network version does not match expected 805 but got -28948`
 ####Solution:
-Error indicates outdated peer list, update peer list in config.ini
+Error indicates that some nodes have networks mismatch set to 1 in config.ini.
+Stop and restart your node.